Cumulocity-IoT/cumulocity-processing-widget-plugin/README.md

 Congratulations!
-Process Widget is configured.
+Processing Widget is configured.